dazld/generator-cairn/README.md

 # Cairn

-## A full stack of rocks.

-## Installation
+## What's this?

-This is a yeoman generator for making full stack react, redux and express apps.
+This is a yeoman generator for making express & js applications.

 It is a work in progress.